-Respect from your colleagues and superiors: Generally, working ethics is the same for women and men, women should be equally treated with respect.
+Respect from your colleagues and superiors: Generally, working ethics is the same for women and men.
 This is the policy of most companies.
 But it is up to you to prove your worth and to get the support and help of your colleagues and superiors.

-At first, until they are convinced of the skills they are quite cautious.
+At first, they are quite cautious.
 Several of you are totally ignorant.
 I also remember, during the first few months, that every visit to the site would necessarily have to be accompanied by a man.

 A funny incident is as follows: We were in the site office where the client’s project asked help from my boss about some issues on the project.
 He trusted me to enlighten him on the matter since I was the Engineer of the project.
-The customer when realised that I was a woman, kindly refused my help and left without explanation.
+The customer realising that I was a woman Engineer, kindly refused my help and left without explanation.
 The following dialogue follows: